 - Mitsui Garden Hotel Osaka Premier: one of the more reasonably priced Osaka options with good rooms and a convienent shuttle bus from Osaka station – check prices here!

-Hiroshima and Miyajima things to do tip: The deer will chew on anything from shirts to paper to their deer cookies!
+Things to do in Hiroshima and Miyajima tip: The deer will chew on anything from shirts to paper to their deer cookies!

 3 | Goju-no-to Pagoda and Toyokuni Shrine